dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 - `name` (`text`, optional): An optional user-friendly name of the network.
 - `rpcUrl` (`text`, optional): An optional custom RPC URL associated with the network.

-`scopes`: A list of permission scopes that the signer supports and the user has agreed the relying party can be granted.
-This should be a subset of the `scopes` field from the original request.
-Possible values:
+`scopes`: A list of permission scope objects that the signer supports and the user has agreed the relying party can be granted.
+This must be a subset of the `scopes` field from the original request.
+Permission scope properties:
-- `"canister_call"`
+- `scopeId` (`text`): Currently only the value `"canister_call"` is supported.

 `identities`: A list of identities the user has selected to share with the relying party.
 - `publicKey` (`blob`): The DER-encoded public key associated with the identity, derived in accordance with one of [the signature algorithms supported by the IC](https://internetcomputer.org/docs/current/references/ic-interface-spec/#signatures).
 The public key can be used to [derive a self-authenticating principal](https://internetcomputer.org/docs/current/references/ic-interface-spec/#principal).